 Love may be a matter of the heart, but caring for your gut can be a factor in attracting and maintaining a relationship with the partner of your dreams by helping you look and feel your best.
 A balanced gut can help you maintain:

 • A Loveable Disposition: Since beneficial microbes work with the brain to increase “happy” neurotransmitters like serotonin, GABA, and dopamine while reducing the stress hormone cortisol, a balanced gut can help make really nice to be around.
 Studies indicate that not only can friendly flora help make you less emotionally reactive, they can also improve mood and increase levels of oxytocin (the cuddling hormone).
 5, 6

 • Your Best Looking Self: When you feel better, you look better.
 The composition of your microbiome can be a strong factor in healthy weight management.7 And, increasing the numbers of friendly flora in your gut may even help you keep your body beach ready.
 Research conducted on mice found that supplementing with Lactobacillus Plantarum resulted in increased muscle mass—this effect may also apply to humans.8

 • Glowing Skin: Research published in the International Journal of Food Sciences and Nutrition uncovered a link between too many undesirable bacteria in the gut and a less than optimal complexion.9 Another study in the Journal of Microbiology and Biotechnology suggested that a healthy microbiome may even help you maintain a youthful appearance!
 Subjects between the ages of 41 and 59 taking Lactobacillus Plantarum experienced reduction in the depth of their wrinkles, increased skin hydration, and improved skin gloss and elasticity.10

 • Kissable Breath: The makeup of your oral microbiome helps determine whether your breath smells sweet or makes you feel self conscious about getting too close to anyone.
-Probiotic strains such as Streptococcus Salivarius K12 can discourage the growth of certain bacteria that contribute to bad breath.11
+Probiotic strains that reside in the mouth can discourage the growth of certain bacteria that contribute to bad breath.11